tambatd/Japanify/README.md

 Before using, please create a spotify developer account, and app here https://developer.spotify.com/dashboard/

+Make sure to add http://localhost:3000/ to the list of redirect URIs This will allow you to run the app locally

-After, copy the client key *not secret* to line 26 in App.js
+After, copy the client key —*not secret*— to line 26 in App.js
 ```javascript
 const clientId = "String_of_numbers";
 ```